 Maximizing the local supply of products

 A local meat sourcing operation, aimed at supplying the Dulaan Uul camp with meat bought from herders living close to the mining exploration site has been effective since the beginning of October 2014.
-With the support of ADEN services, the company in charge of camp catering, 200 sheep and 9 cattle were purchased directly from herder families, representing 6 months of meat consumption for the Dulaan Uul camp.
 A dedicated supply chain was set-up, using an existing HACCP certified meat factory, to ensure prime sanitary quality of meat purchased.

 Since 2010, wooden boxes in which the geological cores are stored are made by wood workshops that employ families in Ulaanbadrakh soum and Zuunbayan bag.
 Until today, 39 200 core boxes have been purchased.

 A project aiming at allowing small dried curs (aaruul) producers to purchase equipment was launched in 2014.
 Two producers were able to purchase packaging equipment through the provision of a zero interest loan fand repayment was substituted with ready-made dairy for field camp employees and the sum kindergarten.